juwonlo-tech/building-inspection/README.md

 **Project Overview: Building Inspection Analysis**

 **Introduction:**
-This project entails analyzing building inspection data provided.
+This project entails exploring building inspection data.
 The goal is to gain insights into inspection outcomes, identify patterns, and develop models to understand factors influencing building safety ratings.

 **Data Structure:**
 1. **Master Building List:** Contains information on buildings, each with a unique identifier.